dz529770-a11y/my-app-privacy-policy/PRIVACY_POLICY.md

 ### 1. Introduction

-This policy describes how the mobile application **"Shopping List — BuyList"** (hereinafter referred to as the "App") processes user data in accordance with RuStore, Google Play , AppGallery requirements, and applicable data protection laws.
+This policy describes how the mobile application **"Shopping List — BuyList"** (hereinafter referred to as the "App") processes user data in accordance with RuStore, Google Play, AppGallery requirements, and applicable data protection laws.

-The developer is an individual developer.
+Developer: **Dzmitry Zalenski**.
 Contact email: **dz529770@gmail.com**.

 ### 2. Data Collection